afederici75/SKWinterOlympics/README.md

 var predefinedQuestions = new[] {
-    "Which athletes won the gold medal in curling at the 2022 Winter Olympics?", "who winned gold metals in kurling at the olimpics",  // misspelled question "How many records were set at the 2022 Winter Olympics?", // counting question SOMEHOW I GET NO COUNT?
-Model issue?
-    "Did Jamaica or Cuba have more athletes at the 2022 Winter Olympics?", // comparison question "What is 2+2?", // question outside of the scope "Which Olympic sport is the most entertaining?", // subjective question
+    "Which athletes won the gold medal in curling at the 2022 Winter Olympics?", "who winned gold metals in kurling at the olimpics",  // misspelled question "How many records were set at the 2022 Winter Olympics?", // counting question "Did Jamaica or Cuba have more athletes at the 2022 Winter Olympics?", // comparison question "What is 2+2?", // question outside of the scope "Which Olympic sport is the most entertaining?", // subjective question